 Students study representative works from major genres, to develop close reading and analytical writing skills, and have appreciation and critical understanding of the cultural, historical, and aesthetic qualities of literature.
 Students study literature and literary criticism in order to develop critical thinking and reading and writing skills beyond the level achieved in English 101.
 This course emphasizes logical reasoning, analysis, and strategies of argumentation.

-Composition and Critical Thinking
+ENGLISH 103 Composition and Critical Thinking 3 UNITS (UC: CSU) LECTURE 3 HOURS Prerequisite: English 101 or equivalent.

-This is an advanced writing course where Students further develop their logical, argumentative and analytical thinking, and writing skills.
+This is an advanced writing course where students further develop their logical, argumentative and analytical thinking, and writing skills.
 The course will utilize various fiction and non-fictional readings.
+ENGLISH 104 College Writing Skills and Support 3 UNITS (CSU) LECTURE 3 HOURS Co-requisite: English 101.

-ENGLISH 108 Writing Workshop

-Students enrolled in English 101, 102 and 103 will receive additional instruction in writing their college-level essays.
-The Laboratory course will review research techniques and proper citation, as well as strategies in organization and support, to revise their papers.
+ENG 104 provides instruction in the basic conventions of college essay writing to supplement a concurrent ENG 101 course.
+In ENG 104, students receive additional support for topics covered in the concurrent ENG 101 course.
+Pass/No Pass only ENGLISH 108 Writing Workshop 0.50 UNITS (CSU) LABORATORY 1 HOUR Students enrolled in English 101, 102 and 103 may receive additional instruction in writing their college-level essays.
+This laboratory course will review research techniques and proper citation, as well as strategies in organization and support, to revise their papers.
+ENGLISH 127 Creative Writing 3 UNITS (UC: CSU) LECTURE 3 HOURS Prerequisite: English 102 or equivalent.

-ENGLISH 127Creative Writing

 Students receive intensive training in writing poetry, prose fiction, and/or playwriting.
 Students compose works that are discussed as part of instruction, supplemented by examples of published writers and theoretical essays on the creative process.

-ENGLISH 203 World Literature I
+ENGLISH 203 World Literature I 3 UNITS (UC: CSU) LECTURE 3 HOURS Prerequisite: English 101 or equivalent.

 A reading of key literary works and ideas of the Western world, the Middle East, Africa, and Asia from antiquity to the seventeenth century.
 The course will require Students to recognize and compare readings from different cultures and analyze poetic forms and literary themes significant to the cultures in reasoned analysis.

-World Literature II (1600 to the present)
+ENGLISH 204 World Literature II 3 UNITS (UC: CSU) LECTURE 3 HOURS Prerequisite: English 101 or equivalent.